forstmeier/findfile/README.md

 ## Description

 `findfile` is the root API implementation of the service.

+Store, query, and manage your JPGs, PNGs, and PDFs like you're searching text documents.

 ## Setup